-- Part 1, Introduction and general model is the introduction to the CC.
-It defines the general concepts and principles of IT security evaluation and presents a general model of evaluation. - Part 2, Security functional components establishes a set of functional components that serve as standard templates upon which to base functional requirements for TOEs.
-CC Part 2 catalogues the set of functional components and organises them in families and classes. - Part 3, Security assurance components establishes a set of assurance components that serve as standard templates upon which to base assurance requirements for TOEs.
+- a) Part 1, Introduction and general model is the introduction to the CC.
+It defines the general concepts and principles of IT security evaluation and presents a general model of evaluation. - b) Part 2, Security functional components establishes a set of functional components that serve as standard templates upon which to base functional requirements for TOEs.
+CC Part 2 catalogues the set of functional components and organises them in families and classes. - c) Part 3, Security assurance components establishes a set of assurance components that serve as standard templates upon which to base assurance requirements for TOEs.
 CC Part 3 catalogues the set of assurance components and organises them into families and classes.
-CC Part 3 also defines evaluation criteria for PPs and STs and presents seven pre-defined assurance packages which are called the Evaluation Assurance Levels (EALs). - In support of the three parts of the CC listed above, other documents have been published, most notably the CEM [CEM].
+CC Part 3 also defines evaluation criteria for PPs and STs and presents seven pre-defined assurance packages which are called the Evaluation Assurance Levels (EALs).

+In support of the three parts of the CC listed above, other documents have been published, the CEM provides the methodology for IT security evaluation using the CC as a basis.
 It is anticipated that other documents will be published, including technical rationale material and guidance documents.